Mike Gallagher (footballer)

 Michael Gallagher (died 1984), sometimes referred to as Mike, Matthew, Matt or Mick Gallagher, was a footballer who played for Republic of Ireland and Hibernian.
+He was the first player from County Donegal to be capped for the Republic of Ireland national team.

 Born in Arranmore, County Donegal, he played gaelic football with Rosses GAA club before he began his soccer career in Scotland.

 He helped Hibernian win two Scottish League titles in 1950–51 and 1951–52 before being picked for the Republic of Ireland in March 1954 for what proved to be his only international appearance, a 1–0 win over Luxembourg in a World Cup qualifying game.